DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Batch Mode
-In batch mode the single largest increment across all the Git commits in the Conventional Commits specification increments the Semantic Versioning.
+In batch mode the single largest increment across all the Git commits in the Conventional Commits specification is the only increment applied to the Semantic Versioning.
+Batch mode is useful for feature branches, if it has multiple fixes or a mixture of fixes and features being merged.

 Batch mode is enabled via the `--batch-commits` flag.

-Batch mode is useful for feature branches, if it has multiple fixes or a mixture of fixes and features being merged.

 e.g.

 ```
 git clone https://github.com/yargs/yargs.git
 cd yargs
-git checkout 3af7f04cdbfcbd4b3f432aca5144d43f21958c39
+git checkout 6014e39bca3a1e8445aa0fb2a435f6181e344c45
-RUST_LOG=trace conventional_commits_next_version --from-commit-hash a5edc328ecb3f90d1ba09cfe70a0040f68adf50a --from-version 1.13.2 --batch-commits
+RUST_LOG=trace conventional_commits_next_version --from-commit-hash c36c571e4e15dfe26be1d919e4991fb6ab6ed9fd --from-version 15.2.0 --batch-commits
 ```

-Using the same example we can see how batch mode behaves differently.
+Using the environment variable `RUST_LOG` we can see more detailed logs, to see how batch mode behaves differently.

 ```
-DEBUG conventional_commits_next_version::increment > Incrementing semantic versioning minor because of commit "feat(yargs-parser): introduce single-digit boolean aliases (#1576)\n\n".
+DEBUG conventional_commits_next_version::model::commits::commit > "feat(yargs-parser): introduce single-digit boolean aliases (#1576)\n\n" matches a minor Semantic Versioning increment commit message.
-DEBUG conventional_commits_next_version::increment > Incrementing semantic versioning minor because of commit "feat: add usage for single-digit boolean aliases (#1580)\n\n".
+DEBUG conventional_commits_next_version::model::commits::commit > "feat: add usage for single-digit boolean aliases (#1580)\n\n" matches a minor Semantic Versioning increment commit message.
 ```

-The largest increment is a minor Semantic Versioning increment, because of the two Conventional Commits with `feat` as the type.
+The largest increment is a minor Semantic Versioning increment, because of the two commits `3af7f04cdbfcbd4b3f432aca5144d43f21958c39` and `6014e39bca3a1e8445aa0fb2a435f6181e344c45` with `feat` as the Conventional Commits' type.
-The minor Semantic Versioning increment increases the initial Semantic Versioning from `1.13.0` to `1.14.0`.

-The calculated Semantic Versioning is then printed to standard out.
+The minor Semantic Versioning increment increases the initial Semantic Versioning from `15.2.0` to `15.3.0`, which is then printed to standard out.

 ```
-> 1.14.0
+15.3.0
 ```